 For Android, you can download the app for free then buy an in-app purchase of the map pack you need.

 If you’ve got a data plan, or are using a local SIM (we offer a local SIM to our guests in place of basic mobile phone to use while they travel) then you might prefer one of the online options.
 Waze just fine throughout most of the countries we cover, as do Google Maps and Apple Maps.

 If you’re using your smartphone for GPS there are a couple of things to remember:

-Power: Using GPS and having the screen on the whole time will run dow your battery fast.
+Power: Using GPS and having the screen on the whole time will run down your battery fast.
 Pack a car charger (all European rental cars have a standard 12V DC socket).

 Position: You’ll need to have the GPS visible (unless you’re relying on a passenger to copilot and tell you what’s coming up, or you’re happy with just voice directions).
-If you don’t already use your smartphone for directions in your car, get hold of a product like the MacAlly MGrip (pictured above).
-We’ve used this in many rental cars over the past couple of years with no problems, it’s adjustable to fit a phone up to 3.75 inches wide so as long as you’re not packing a phablet, it’ll happily hold your smartphone.
+If you don’t already use your smartphone for directions in your car, get hold of a phone holder too, either a suction unit that goes on the windscreen or a clamp like device that attaches to the air vents.
+Just check it’s wide enough for your phone first.

 Planning a trip to Europe?
 We’d love to put together a Europe travel package just for you.
 Get in touch to find out more!